PRTG API v2 Overview

 Operators

-Note: Not every operator can be used with every property.
+Note: Support of individual operators may vary.
+Every operator cannot work with every property.
 For more information about the supported combinations of properties with operators, see section Properties.

 Operator | Description |